andrewschenck/paramiko-jump/README.md

 This example is functionally equivalent to Example 1a, with two key changes:

 1) It doesn't use the context manager.
 2) It applies paramiko.AutoAddPolicy() as the missing host key policy to the Jump Host and Target Host connections -- this tells the SSH processes to 'auto accept' the host key if it's not already known (be cautious!)

+#### Keyboard-Interactive Authentication on the Jump Host, Basic Authentication on the Target Host
 ```python
 import paramiko
 from paramiko_jump import SSHJumpClient, simple_auth_handler